 When teens shared what news is to them, they often digressed and discussed the functioning of the different platforms, because in their opinion, they influence the shape news takes.
 They consider news selection to be bidirectional.
 For example, some teens discussed their capacity to influence news selection on social media through small actions (e.g., “like,” “click,” “follow,” or “unfollow” specific accounts; do active research on search engines).
 They explained that when they watch interesting videos on YouTube, they are likely to follow the related account to have access to similar content.
 A minority of teens defend the importance of following people with opposing views to check what they say about a topic and to help them gage the truth of information.
 In the following excerpt, one participant explains that it is crucial to consider a diversity of opinions to detect if something is false: “I follow people with different opinions.
 I follow people from the right and the left, so I can see... when they agree, it means it’s true.
 Because we like to think that the other camp lies, when I see one camp saying that the other one is lying, I tell myself there’s probably a lie somewhere, anyway...
 I know where to look if we want to” (focus group M, from school 4).

 Inaction is also important to take into consideration as some teens prefer to remain “spectators” on social media to avoid excessive visibility.
-As highlighted in the excerpt below, teens are aware that small actions influence what is legitimate on social media, but they never comment on public profiles (i.e., celebrities) so as to avoid open conflict.
+As highlighted in the excerpt below, teens are aware that small actions influence what is legitimate on social media, but they never comment on public profiles (e.g., celebrities) so as to avoid open conflict.
 Inaction is also evident when teens deliberately avoid “liking” a post or “following” an account to avoid being flooded with specific content.

 Focus group A (from school 1)